finite-element/finite-element-course/doc/source/4_function_spaces.rst

 order that all the cells which share that entity consistently interpret the nodes.
 In this case this has been achieved by listing the nodes in order given by the direction of the orientation of each edge.

+.. only:: html

+  The following animation illustrates the construction of the ``entity_node`` dictionary.

+  .. container:: youtube

+    .. youtube:: DtmdYaeTGGg?modestbranding=1;controls=0;rel=0
+       :width: 100%

 .. exercise::